Man City planning to rival Real Madrid in move for Bayer Leverkusen midfielder Florian Wirtz - Paper Talk

 Tottenham are eying an ambitious £80m transfer swoop for Dortmund and England U21 star Jamie Gittens.

-Real Madrid star Vinicius Jr 'buys Portuguese second-tier club FC Alverca for £6.7m' ahead of Champions League grudge match with Man City.
+Real Madrid star Vinicius Jr has bought Portuguese second-tier club FC Alverca for £6.7m.

 - Transfer Centre LIVE!
 Deals, rumours, news on your phone